parth11291/Python_Data_warehouse_AWS/README.md

 (3) sql_query.py  : this pyhton file will be having all those sql query for creating table schemas, staging table schemas,
                     dimentional table schema and insert into queries with python variable.

-(4) etl.py  : we will be loading data into tables using all those variable we have created in sql_query.py file.
+(4) etl.py  : we will be loading data into tables using all those variable we have created in sql_query.py file and we would
+              only take certain column from source json data.